LeweyM/LeweyM.github.io/personal-site/content/posts/7-Branches.md

 Let's try parsing the regex `a|b|c`.

 First, we parse the `'a'` character.
+It gets added to the root `Group` node.
 ```mermaid
 graph TD

 0(Group) --> a[a]
 ```
 Now, our first `'|'` token.
-This uses the first option, where a new `Branch` is created.
+This uses the first option, where a new `Branch` is created and set as the root `Node`.
 ```mermaid
 graph TD